Ride Lonesome: Plot

-Bounty hunter Ben Brigade captures Billy John, who is wanted for murder, to bring to Santa Cruz.
-Billy instructs Charlie, a member of his gang, to notify his brother Frank, a notorious outlaw, that he has been apprehended.
-Along the trail, they come upon an eerily deserted stagecoach way station, where they are greeted by outlaw Sam Boone and his partner Whit.
+Bounty hunter Ben Brigade catches up with Billy John, who is wanted for murder.
+When he tries to take Billy to Santa Cruz, one of Billy's associates (hiding in the rocks nearby) fires a warning shot at Ben's feet.
+Brigade says if anyone shoots him, he will kill Billy.
+So Billy calls off his gang, and calls out to Charlie to tell Billy's brother Frank what has happened.
+When Ben and Billy arrive at a swing station, they are greeted by Sam Boone and his partner Whit.
 Carrie Lane, the absent station master's wife, emerges holding a rifle and orders the men to leave.
-As a stagecoach approaches in the distance, Brigade suspects that Boone and Whit have come to rob the coach, which then crashes into the corral, revealing that the driver and passengers have been massacred by Mescalero Indians.
+As a stagecoach approaches in the distance, Boone tells Brigade he knows what he is thinking: that Boone and Whit have been waiting to rob the stage; but he is wrong.
+The stage crashes into the corral... with the driver and passengers massacred by Mescalero Indians.

 After burying the dead, Brigade and the others hole up at the station, waiting for the Indians to attack.
-When Carrie, whose husband left to round up some horses scattered by the Indians, voices her concern about him, Brigade snorts that he was a fool to leave her.
-Boone tells Brigade that he and Whit did not plan to rob the stage, but to capture Billy and earn the award of amnesty for all past crimes.
-In the morning, Brigade orders Carrie to ride with them to pick up her husband.
-A band of Indians appears on the horizon and Brigade rides out to meet the chief, who wants Carrie for his squaw and offers to trade a horse for her.
-Insisting that they play along, Brigade presents Carrie, who recognizes the horse offered in exchange as belonging to her husband and screams, prompting the Indians to ride off.
+When Carrie, (whose husband left to round up some horses scattered by the Indians) voices her concern about him, Brigade says he was a fool to have left her alone.
+Boone tells Brigade that he and Whit intend to capture Billy and earn an amnesty for all their past crimes by turning him in.
+Next morning, as Brigade is preparing to take Carrie to the next swing station (where he expects to find her husband), a band of Indians approaches and one indicates he wants to talk.
+Brigade rides out to meet the chief and returns to tell Carrie that the chief has offered to trade a horse for her.
+Insisting that they play along, Brigade takes Carrie to the chief.
+But she recognizes the horse offered in exchange as belonging to her husband and screams, prompting the Indians to ride off.